Revolutionizing software in the robotics industry: Insights from Dr. Alexandra Mikityuk of Staex

 Helmut:

 May I ask again?
 Very close to your question, Robert.
 It's not just fleet management, it's also integration with the VMS system.
 You mentioned the Swarm intellect before.
 Agilox also works without a fleet manager just with Swarm intelligence.
-My question is, they need their mapping, they need their software update, but of course they also need from a PMS ERP system, if I'm talking computer robotics now, the allocations, what is prioritised, what has to go where.
+My question is, they need their mapping, they need their software update, but of course they also need from a PMS ERP system, if I'm talking computer robotics now, the allocations, what is prioritized, what has to go where.
 It is not yet clear to me where the benefit lies if you are only alongside.
 Then I have access to the VMS or the ERP system.
 You're running alongside and I might even have a fleet manager.
 Where is the added value really?
 Is it more towards security and not being hacked?
 Is it stability, because let's say if I have on-premise WiFi solutions, that's always the biggest challenge.
 Do I get a stable network?
 Are you contributing to the network stability?
 I'm still not quite sure, why do I need you guys and don't do it directly.

 Alexandra: